prokoudine/ardour-tutorial/content/mixing-sessions/using-automation/index.en.md

 The screenshot above shows a simple gradual fade starting from the first region in the track, and ending at the last region.
-It's very straightforward to do this with fader automation, but but it would be much harder to do it using region-specific automation.
+It's very straightforward to do this with fader automation, but it would be much harder to do it using region-specific automation.

 ## Continuing